Leadership

 Email

 Michelle graduated from McMaster University with a Master of Arts in Globalization Studies in 2018, building on her Bachelor of Arts degree in Geography.
 Her graduate research explored the relationship between mental health, trauma studies, and climate change.
 Community outreach, engagement and socially-engaged arts have been central to her work and integrated through professional positions at the Vermont Affordable Housing Coalition and Clark University.
 She is experienced in non-profit social media management, digital media production, and communications strategy development.
-Michelle was also a participating artist in The Most Costly Journey non-fiction comics anthology project, and lead author of an accessible education tool for the McMaster University Office of Equity and Inclusion.
+Michelle was a participating artist in The Most Costly Journey non-fiction comics anthology project, and lead author of an accessible education tool for the McMaster University Office of Equity and Inclusion.

 Maria Manolatos